 Multiple Sclerosis Treatment Options

-Treating MS early is one way to helping slow the progression of your MS. But the success of your multiple sclerosis treatment can depend on your commitment to taking your treatment consistently as prescribed.
+Treating MS early is one way to help slow the progression of physical disability.
+But the success of your MS treatment can depend on your commitment to taking your treatment consistently as prescribed.
 Choosing the option that's right for you may help.

 MS therapy is available in different formulations, including injections, infusions, or pills.
 Whether you're deciding on a first treatment plan or trying to evaluate whether your current therapy is still working for you, it's important to think about your personal treatment needs.